Plotinus • on Symmetry, Beauty, and Unity

 Plotinus is searching for the source of what strikes the observer as beautiful – and that, he believes, is a far cry from symmetry.
 He investigates the ontological status of the object and passes judgment on symmetry as a non-material source of visible beauty.

-He believed that simple things could not be beautiful if symmetry was the only component of beauty.
+He believed that simple things could not be beautiful if

-Symmetry is neither a sufficient nor a necessary condition for beauty.
+is neither a sufficient nor a necessary condition for beauty.

-It is not necessary because many of the things we would unhesitatingly appreciate as being beautiful do not consist of parts, so there is simply nothing that might be ordered symmetrically.
+as being beautiful do not consist of parts, so there is simply nothing

 These are no futile matters: gold, sunlight, a simple sound, but also the virtues of the soul, behavior, and character.

-Moreover, he believed that if something is beautiful, it must be composed of beautiful parts, and if the parts are not symmetrical in themselves, then they could not be beautiful.
+Moreover, he believed that if something is beautiful, it must be composed

-It is suggested that Plotinus' harmonia is not only found in musical harmony and the concordance of opposites but also to the virtue of justice as the harmonious concordance of the soul's different parts.
+musical harmony and the concordance of opposites but also to the virtue

-Unity of All
+ত Unity of All

 One of Plotinus' key ideas is that everything is interconnected and part of a unified cosmic system.

-The Intellect contains the divine archetypal Forms, and the Soul serves as a mediator between the higher and lower realms, ensuring that harmony is maintained.
+as a mediator between the higher and lower realms, ensuring that harmony

 In the Enneads, he emphasized the philosophical goal of achieving union with the One.